Ratified 24 March 2012

 names and contact information of Members.

-ARTICLE XII.
+ARTICLE XIII.
 Dissolution of the Society.

 The Society may be dissolved only at a special meeting

 called for the purpose, and in the manner prescribed by the laws of the State

 of New York.
 Subject to compliance with the applicable provisions of such laws,

 upon any such dissolution of the Society, all its property remaining after